 Selecting a Doctor for your Exam

 You won’t be able to go to any doctor for your immigration medical exam.
 The examination must be performed by a government-approved doctor.
 Outside the United States, the U.S. embassy or consulate will refer you to a "panel physician."
 Applicants applying inside the United States will go to a "civil surgeon."
 In both situations, they are doctors authorized to provide your exam.
+Pantel physicians record the results of the exam on Form DS-7794 (Electronic Medical Examination for Visa or Refugee Applicant) or Form DS-2054 (Medical Examination for Visa or Refugee Applicant).

-If you are applying for an immigrant visa through a U.S. embassy or consulate (known as consular processing), they will provide a list of panel physicians who have been certified the Department of State.
+If you are applying for an immigrant visa through a U.S. embassy or consulate (known as consular processing), they will provide a list of panel physicians who have been certified by the Department of State.
 In most cases, you’ll have a choice of physicians.
 But it’s always best to check with the procedure at your local consulate.
 You may need to have your appointment notification before the panel physician will see you.

 For adjustment of status cases, you must attend an examination with a civil surgeon in the United States.
 A directory of civil surgeons is also available.
+Civil surgeons record the results of the exam on Form I-693 (Report of Immigration Medical Examination and Vaccination Record).
+You must submit Form I-693 as a part of your adjustment of status application package.

 When to Schedule an Immigrant Medical Exam